November 15-17, 2024

 Dens

 The ideal den size is 4-6 Scouts.
 Dens should those established within the pack.
 Dens will be responsible for having knowledge of Scouts skills needed for their rank for all events.
 Some skills will have a review and taught for some events, some events require simply teamwork and leadership skills.
-Scouts will only be competing against other Arrow of Light Scouts at this event.
+Webelos Scouts and Arrow of Light Scouts will only be competing against dens of the same grade.

 Skills for Preparation